SenseNet/docs.sensenet.com/content/concepts/collaboration/05-trash.md

 Contents can be deleted through API calls, but these actions are also available on the admin ui:

-You can access delete action for basically every content in the doclib by clicking context menu (...) or right click on item.
+You can access delete action for basically every content in the document library by clicking context menu (...) or right click on item.
 ![delete action](../img/delete_contextmenu.png)